All blog posts

 I can absolutely imagine that when you walk around here.
 Do you also take into account the needs of employees themselves in such matters?
 Do they come up with their own ideas?

-Yes, it is.
+Yes, we do.
 We have a party committee here.
-To give an example.
-When our meeting rooms underwent a rebranding. we sat down with a team to give our meeting rooms a name.
-We were able to come up with it ourselves.
-For example, our meeting rooms are now named after local abbey beers and our offices after regions in Ghent.
-For example, my office is in Het Patershol.
+For example, when our meeting rooms were rebranded, we sat down with a team to name them.
+We were allowed to come up with our own names.
+So now our meeting rooms are named after local abbey beers and our offices after regions in Ghent.
+My office, for example, is in Het Patershol.
 We try to involve employees and colleagues as much as possible.
-Of course, that's easy to talk about when you have a small team.
+Of course, that's easy to say when you have a small team.

 And then if we go back to Dublin for a moment - do you know how it works there?

 It's analog, but on a larger scale.
-For example, next week there will be a community festival and every office on May 17 will organize a festival.
-With us we give a sushi workshop and play games with a drink.
-But in Dublin, for example, there will be a band.
-It's a different approach, but the look and feel and the vibe is analogue.
+Next week, for example, there's a community festival, and every office is organizing a festival on May 17th.
+We're giving a sushi workshop and playing games with drinks.
+But in Dublin, for example, there's a band.
+It's a different approach, but the look, feel, and vibe are still analog.

 So it's really more of a tool to compete with those larger companies there than it is here.
 You've told me before that you have a kind of book subscription, how does that work exactly?

-That's a platform that's called Libby.
-The principle there is that every HubSpotter can read one free book per month.
+That's a platform called Libby.
+The principle is that every HubSpotter can read a free book per month.
 You can rent from that library for up to three months.
-But since we are Dutch-speaking, we are allowed to buy one book per month at the local bookseller.
+But since we're Dutch-speaking, we can buy one book per month from our local bookstore.
 That's a really fantastic perk.

 Are those benefits for everyone?
 Both remote workers and in-office people?